DCMLab/chordembeddings-smc2021/README.md

 The input of the network is directly the juxtaposition of the embedding coordinates of the chords constituting the context of the focus chord; the state of the LSTM layer is not used; the output is a vector of probabilites, and the loss is the MSELoss.

 ### [visual_clusters.py](visual_clusters.py)

+This file contains functions helping to visualise the clusters, for example by plotting the dendrogram, or by plotting the dimensionality-reduced chord embeddings with a different colour for each cluster.

 ### [run.py](run.py)